ssciwr/BioStructureHub/docs/services.md

 ## Consultation
 The first step is to get in touch with us - our services are free of charge.
 When you request a consultation, it is helpful if you provide the following information:

-* the type of biomolecule(s) you are interested in
+* the type of biomolecule(s) you are interested in,
-* the scientific question you want to address
+* the scientific question you want to address,
+* the outcome you want to predict.

 The initial consultation takes about one hour.
 In this initial consultation, we clarify further aspects and then suggest an approach moving forward: Either providing you with resources, or investigating your question for you in a small-scale project.